DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 ---
 title: "DuckyDK MTR-1"
 author: "@DuckyBoi_XD"
-description: "A metronome for any type of music practice which you can adjust BPM with knob and preset buttons"
+description: "A metronome for any type of music practice which you can adjust BPM with knob and preset buttons, and OLED screen for information, a battery for a portable mode and more"
 created_at: "2025-06-07"
 ---